FerRacimo/PolyGraph/README.md

 # Plotting output

-To plot the output of an MCMC run in both a boxplot and a "pheno-graph" (for both the alpha parameters of the trace and the q_b statistics), use the Plot_Trace.R script:
+To plot the output of an MCMC run in both a boxplot and a "poly-graph" (for both the alpha parameters of the trace and the q_b statistics), use the Plot_Trace.R script:

     Rscript Plot_Trace.R [trace_file.txt] [qfile.txt] [name_of_phenotype] [admixture_graph_file.R] [name_of_boxplot.pdf] [name_of_phenograph_from_mcmc.pdf] [name_of_phenograph_from_qb_statistics.pdf]